happyuc-project/webu.py/tests/integration/README.md

 #### `funded_account_for_raw_txn`

-An account which has not sent any transactions (nonce of 0) which has enough ether for sending a single transaction.
+An account which has not sent any transactions (nonce of 0) which has enough huc for sending a single transaction.

 #### `math_contract_deploy_txn_hash`